-The SCCT minor requires two core courses (6 credits total), two electives (6 credits total), and one practicum (1 credit total).
+The SCCT minor requires two core courses (6 credits total), two electives (6 credits total).
 The goals of the coursework are to broaden your knowledge of crucial theoretical traditions, to help you orient your research in context of the new movements and directions in social, cultural, and critical theories, and to provide tools to advance your individual career as a scholar and professional.
 Please plan your course of study well in advance to take full advantage of this program.

 SCCT 510: Problems in Social, Cultural, and Critical Theory is offered every spring semester.
 This course is team-taught course by two faculty members from different units, SCCT 510 will address and explore an annually selected topic that raises challenges or introduces problems to our theoretical frames of study.
 The course will be tied to an annual theme that will also be investigated through academic events, reading groups and/or public programming.